sharife/goldenthread-v2/site/content/productions/drowning-in-cairo.md

 description: It is May 2001 in Cairo.
 Moody, Khalid, and their servant Taha are on the Queen Boat, a gay nightclub docked on the Nile.
 When an unexpected police raid results in the arrest and public humiliation of the attendees, the lives of these young men are altered forever.
-Adam Ashraf El-Sayigh weaves budding romances, class differences, and familial expectations into a loving portrait of three men who all struggle to rebuild their lives against all odds.
+Adam Ashraf Elsayigh weaves budding romances, class differences, and familial expectations into a loving portrait of three men who all struggle to rebuild their lives against all odds.